Air Fryer Potato Wedges [Homemade]

 Air Fryer Potato Wedges

 These homemade air fryer potato wedges are absolutely delicious.
-Lightly spiced with a golden crust, these homemade wedges are easy to make, low in oil, and make a fantastic side dish or snack!
+Well seasoned and crispy on the outside, these homemade wedges are easy to make, low in oil, and make a fantastic side dish or snack!

 Print Pin Save